 As we recognize the Anti-Indian Movement on the Tribal Frontier 25-year anniversary, I recommend reading A Mandate from God: Christian White Supremacy in the US, which examines the driving force of the movement, located in Christian Identity doctrine.
-The Christian Patriots who adhere to this doctrine, i.e. the militias, are a much greater threat to democracy than the American Nazi Party or Ku Klux Klan.
+The Christian Patriots who adhere to the Christian Identity Doctrine, i.e. the militias, are a much greater threat to democracy than the American Nazi Party or Ku Klux Klan.

 As evidence, it was Christian Patriots who blew up the Oklahoma City federal building in 1995, and Christian Patriots who, in 1997, were convicted in U.S. District Court in Seattle for building bombs to murder human rights activists (see Shining a Light).
 As noted in Part 1, Givers and Takers, Tom Williams (CERA board member and Minuteman militia member) co-organized the 2013 Anti-Indian Conference in Bellingham, Washington.